Skip to content

 4.4 predictors Module Detailed Design

 The predictors module contains concrete implementations of machine learning models for various mosquito analysis tasks, inheriting from core.base_predictor.BasePredictor.
-It also includes a manager for handling the download and local caching of model weights.
+Major architectural overhaul - now features a pluggable backend system with intelligent backend selection and support for multiple ML frameworks.

 Project Structure: